 Who are Pierce Mortuary Colleges and what curricula are offered?

-Pierce Mortuary Colleges is a group of private colleges teaching funeral service education.
-These colleges include:
+Pierce Mortuary Colleges is a group of private colleges teaching funeral service education:

 • Dallas Institute of Funeral Service, Dallas, TX

 • Gupton-Jones College of Funeral Service, Decatur, GA (Atlanta area)

 • Mid-America College of Funeral Service, Jeffersonville, IN (Louisville, KY area)